Global Capability Centers: Repositioning the Value Proposition in the Next Normal

 Next Normal Proposition: Be the enterprise, complete with company leaders, ownership of functions and accountability for business results.

 Traditional Proposition: Complement/supplement enterprise workforce with best global talent.

 Next Normal Proposition: Collaborate with globally distributed teams, which enable the company to execute any work, any location, any team.

 Traditional Proposition: Leverage innovation to drive service quality, improve employee engagement and enhance GCC employee value proposition.

 Next Normal Proposition: Leverage agility and flexibility at the GCC level, use innovation as a strategic lever to drive the company’s differentiation, competitiveness and relevancy agenda.

 GCCs have a “once in a lifetime” opportunity to take on the challenge of reimagining their traditional value proposition to build the escape velocity of helping their host companies into the next normal orbit.

-Prior to founding ANSR, Lalit has served as the CEO of several companies including Datamatics, LG and News Corporation (Star TV).
-Lalit has also held executive positions as the Chairman and President of Target India and Senior Executive Advisor for IBM, Japan.
+Lalit is the founder and CEO of ANSR.
+Prior to founding ANSR, Lalit served as the CEO of several companies including Datamatics, LG Electronics and News Corporation (Star TV).
+Lalit was also Chairman and President of Target India.

 Lalit started his career in the Indian Navy before retiring as a lieutenant commander.
 While in the Navy, he was head of the prestigious Naval Computer Applications Centre in Lonavla and Senior Engineer Officer of several warships.